SOLÈS — Redefining

 Sales Marketing Manager — New York, NY — Dec 2025 – Present

 The core tension at Quirk Haus is that you're not selling one cohesive brand.
 You're selling 10 at once.
-Each partner brand has its own identity, customer base, and product story.
 A generic social feed that tries to serve everyone resonates with no one.
 Foot traffic that did convert tended to come from people who had already seen something specific on social media and came in looking for it.

 "The most valuable conversion signal I had was a customer who came in and said, 'I saw you had this.'
 That told me exactly what was working."

 Reels became the primary format.
 I tracked which products generated in-store mentions using our Clover POS system alongside weekly sales reports from each brand partner.
-That combination let me connect social content performance to actual sales movement.
 On the B2B side, commission rates were negotiable up to 50% of total sales, so I needed to understand each brand's margin structure before setting terms.

-Cross-referenced Clover POS data with vendor sales reports.
-Tracked customer in-store mentions as a direct attribution signal.
+Cross-referenced Clover POS with vendor reports.
+Tracked in-store mentions as a direct attribution signal.

 Negotiated commission rates up to 50% per brand.
-Treated each partner as a co-marketing arrangement, not just a vendor contract.
+Treated each partner as a co-marketing arrangement.

 - → Aspirational content drives awareness.
 Product-specific content drives foot traffic.
 They are not the same job.